 - PSYC-495/6: Undergraduate Thesis

 Psychology majors interested in joining the Personality Lab should contact Associate Professor Blagov.
-His research addresses individual differences in personal memories, the classification of personality disorders, the ability of psychopathy subtypes to predict life outcomes, and, more generally, the incremental validity of personality over other kinds of variables in predicting psychological adjustment.
+His research addresses individual differences in personal memories, the ability of maladaptive traits to predict aspects of everyday life, and, more generally, connections between personality and psychological adjustment.

 Blagov is highly interested in working on research projects with students who are curious about personality, mental illness, psychological adjustment, relational functioning, the effects of emotions and motivation on decision making and sexual orientation and gender.

-Licensed to practice psychology in Washington, Blagov has a small private practice (not associated with Whitman College) that focuses on psychological assessment.
+Licensed to practice psychology in Washington, Blagov has a small private practice (not associated with Whitman College) that focuses on individual psychotherapy with adults.
 In the past, he has been able to take on practicum students from Whitman to shadow his clinical work.
 Blagov is always happy to speak with current or prospective students and with alumni, about the psychology majors, graduate school and career options in psychology, as well as volunteering and internship opportunities in Walla Walla.

 Blagov, P.S., Singer, J.A., Oost, K.M., Bergey, A., Dolence, X.A., Duvall, A.M., Hermann, B., Kantor, R.E., Liponis, O., O'Neal, K., Rubino, M., Storm, E., Yu, M., & Goodman, J.A.
 (2023).
 Expression and detection of triarchic psychopathy traits in the self-defining memories of U.S. undergraduates.
 Personality and Individual Differences, 214, 112323.
 Advance online publication. https://doi.org/10.1016/j.paid.2023.112323 Request Blagov et al. (2023)